Cumulative Games: Who is the current player?: Strategic Equivalence of Games

 Consider a cyclic turn function.
 By combining Observation~\ref{obs:cumext} with Theorem~\ref{thm:exthea2}, a consequence is that any multi-heap game can be simulated by a single heap game.
 In fact, this is somewhat simpler than the generic case since a multi-heap game regarded as an Extensive Form Game is already cycle-completed. \begin{corollary} Consider a cyclic turn function.
 Each grounded multi-heap game has an equivalent one heap game.
 That is, their game trees and utilities are the same. \end{corollary} \begin{proof} Combine Observation~\ref{obs:cumext} with Theorem~\ref{thm:exthea}. \end{proof}

-Observe that the projection of multiple heaps to one heap here is on layer 3, grounded positions, whereas the famous result that any multi-heap nim position is equivalent to a single heap is a layer 2 result.
-Equivalence on layer 2 is in general harder, and we will briefly return to this question in Section~\ref{sec:disum}.
+Observe that the projection of multiple heaps to one heap here is on layer~3, grounded positions, whereas the famous result that any multi-heap nim position is equivalent to a single heap is a layer~2 result, in the sense that a starting player is not fixed.
+Equivalence on layer~2, with arbitrary starting player, is in general harder, and we will briefly return to this question in Section~\ref{sec:disum}.

-In fact any combinatorial game with cyclic (or alternating) turns, with a given starting player, is equivalent to a one heap Cumulative Game, since grounded combinatorial games are Extensive Form Games.
+In fact any combinatorial game with cyclic (or alternating) turns, with a given starting player, is equivalent to a one heap {\sc Cumulative Game}, since grounded combinatorial games are Extensive Form Games.